MuGeminorum/Mathematica-Music-Pack/README.md

     <img width="605" src="cover/t4.PNG"/>
 </div>

-The information includes the tonality of the paragraph(major or minor and central note), the offset of the paragraph and the speed while paragraph itself contains notes.
+The information includes the tonality of the section(major or minor and central note), the offset of section and speed, while the section itself contains notes.
 I took advantage of this occasion, added some new properties such as volume and volume gradient.

 The volume linearly decreases with notes.
-Information part temporarily contains these properties, its input format follows the rules below.
+The information part temporarily contains these properties, and its input format follows the rules below.

 <div align=center>
     <b>Table 4: Information formats</b><br>